sb2345/okckd.github.io/source/_posts/cc150v4/2014-08-03-type-url-in-browser.md

 ### Even more

-An even more detailed article can be found [here](http://www.garshol.priv.no/download/text/http-tut.html).
+An even more detailed article can be found [here](http://www.garshol.priv.no/download/text/http-tut.html), or [here](http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/).